 Everyone has their preferred spreadsheet format, so even if you use Google Sheets, it’s pretty likely that you’ll work with colleagues, clients, suppliers, or customers who still use Excel.
 For these reasons, many people need a simple way to convert Google Sheets to Excel.

 Switching back and forth between the two file formats takes time and mistakes happen along the way.
 As it’s cloud-based software, Google Sheets automatically saves all changes, so anyone accessing the file is seeing real-time data.
 If you need to ensure the exact same data is updated in an Excel file, manually saving new versions is extremely time-consuming and unreliable.

 Here’s a quick automation hack to help you sync Google Sheets and Excel, quickly and easily.

 Get data from Google Sheets updated in Excel

-Step 4: Filter the connection (optional)
+Step 4: Automate the workflow

 Your automated system to convert Google Sheets to Excel is up and running.

 This is how you convert Google Sheets to Excel, syncing the two spreadsheets so that your Excel files automatically update when someone makes changes to Google Sheets.
 Take a look at the Excel file to see the data import.

 Want to do this the other way around?
 Read how to upload Excel to Google Sheets automatically.